HOME:

 versus 58 ± 21 x 109/l; p < 0.05, Wilcoxon test).
 In three

-a high coincidence of HIT-associated neurologic complications with other
+was a high coincidence of HIT-associated neurologic complications

-in HIT are relatively rare, but associated with a high comorbidity and
+complications in HIT are relatively rare, but associated with a high

 http://medicineworld.org/physicians/hematology/thrombocytopenia.html